databricks/lilac/docs/blog/introducing-garden.md

 ### Beyond clusters

 Clustering can give us valuable insights into the shape of our data, or how users are interacting with production systems.

-However, we can go beyond just analytics by using generated clusters to curate data in Lilac.
+However, we can also use the generated clusters to curate data much faster in Lilac:

-Once computed, we can:

 - Drop problematic clusters
 - Sample across clusters to reduce the size of our dataset